Permissionless-Software-Foundation/ipfs-coord/dev-docs/ipfs-coord-specifications.md

 ### thisNode

 `thisNode` is the IPFS node consuming the ipfs-coord library.
-The Entity creates a representation the 'self' and maintains the state of the IPFS node, BCH wallet, peers, relays, and pubsub channels that the node is tracking.
+The thisNode Entity creates a representation the 'self' and maintains the state of the IPFS node, BCH wallet, peers, relays, and pubsub channels that the node is tracking.

 ## Use Cases